Breastfeeding at Birth - Why Breastfeed Immediately After Birth?

 - A Cesarean delivery.
-Babies who are delivered via c-sections have been found to be lethargic and less enthusiastic about sucking, for up to two weeks after birth.
+Babies delivered via c-sections are lethargic and less enthusiastic about sucking for up to two weeks after birth.

 - Having a premature baby.

 - Having your baby put in the Intensive Care Unit.
-In this case, a mother might need to pump exclusively, until her baby is able to breastfeed.
+In this case, a mother might need to pump exclusively until her baby can breastfeed.

-- Try not to rush breastfeeding at birth, these first moments together are mostly to introduce your baby to the breast, not to fill his/her tummy.
+- Try not to rush breastfeeding at birth.
+These first moments together are mostly to introduce your baby to the breast, not to fill their tummy.

-- For the first few days, your breasts will be producing only colostrum until your mature milk comes in.
-This colostrum is produced in small amounts and is genuinely filling and nutritious and is enough to fill your baby’s tiny tummy.
+- For the first few days, your breasts produce only colostrum until your mature milk comes in.
+This colostrum is produced in small amounts, is genuinely filling and nutritious, and is enough to fill your baby’s tiny tummy.